-Is it reasonable to expect 30% returns every year?
+Is it reasonable to expect 30% returns

+every year?
 Of course not.
 And if stocks have moved lower in recent weeks, you shouldn't expect that to be the start of a long-term trend, either.
 Behavioral economics tells us recent events carry an outsized influence on our perceptions and decisions.

 It's always important to maintain a long-term perspective, but especially when markets are declining.
 Although stocks rise and fall in the short term, they've tended to reward investors over longer periods of time.
-Even including downturns, the S&P 500's average annual return over all 10-year periods from 1937 to 2021 was 10.57%.
+Even including downturns, the S&P 500's average annual return over all 10-year periods from 1939 to 2023 was 10.91%.

 It's natural for emotions to bubble up during periods of volatility.
-Those participants who can tune out the noise and focus on their long-term goals are better positioned to plot out a wise retirement investment strategy.
+Those investors who can tune out the news and focus on their long-term goals are better positioned to plot out a wise investment strategy.